TomasHubelbauer/regex/README.md

 selection contrast OS-native.
 We need to hide the corresponding highlighted characters otherwise they will interfere with the subpixel antialiasing of the now-visible selected text.

+### Fix iOS Safari highlight and text area texts not matching

+iOS Safari probably enforces a minimal font height which is less than what I have in my CSS now.